Notification complaints

 Common notification complaints

-Most of the complaints we receive are Ombudsman complaints about the handling of a notification by Ahpra or a National Board.
-In 2021–22 notification-related complaints accounted for 38 per cent of all complaints to the Ombudsman.
+Most of the complaints we receive are Ombudsman complaints about the handling of a notification by Ahpra and a National Board.
+Typically, over half of all complaints to the Ombudsman each financial year relate to the handling of a notification.

 • Ahpra or the National Board misunderstood the notification or did not address all issues raised in the notification